miguelhermar/MLflow-Project/README.md

 	5. Lauch your docker image in EC2

-	#Policy:
+	#Policies for IAM User:

 	1. AmazonEC2ContainerRegistryFullAccess

 	2. AmazonEC2FullAccess

+	# Security Credentials for IAM User:
+	security credentials>create access key (CLI)

 ## 3. Create ECR repo to store/save docker image
     - Save the URI: 714501908979.dkr.ecr.us-east-2.amazonaws.com/mlflow_proj

-## 4. Create EC2 machine (Ubuntu)
+## 4. Create EC2 machine (Ubuntu, Select Instance Type, Select Key pair to access VM from any 3r)party)
+Allow HTTP and HTTPS, also config size

 ## 5. Open EC2 and Install docker in EC2 Machine:

 	#optimal

 	sudo apt-get update -y # apt-get is a utility for installing, updating, and removing packages on Debian-based Linux systems.
-It's a command-line tool that interacts with the Advanced Package Tool (APT) system to manage software on the system.
+It's a command-line tool to manage software on the system.

 	sudo apt-get upgrade # upgrade all installed packages to their latest versions.